dcbartlett/sails-example/README.md

 ```

 And customize it accordingly for your datasource:
-(see Sequelize's documentation for more information on the options available to you)
+(see Sequelize's documentation for more information on the options available to you.
+At the time of this writing, Sequelize support mySQL, SQLite, and Postgres)

 ```
 exports.datasource = {